Dmitry Talantov: Charged for Facebook posts

-Talantov's Facebook post with a photo of a man standing on Red Square with a placard 'Ukraine - peace.
+Early in 2022 Talantov posted a photo of a man standing in Red Square on Facebook.
+The man was holding a placard that read "'Ukraine - peace.
 Russia - sanity, horror, shame, repentance.
-Putin - hell.'
-Dmitry Talantov captioned it:

-'And how can it be different after the photos and videos from Kharkiv, Mariupol, Irpen, Bucha????
+Putin - hell.", which Talantov captioned: "And how can it be different after the photos and videos from Kharkiv, Mariupol, Irpen, Bucha????
 This is no longer fascism - these are extreme Nazi practices!
-If after this the majority of my compatriots support the murderer Pu and his gang - I personally refuse to recognise them as human beings.
+If after this the majority of my compatriots support the murderer Putin and his gang - I personally refuse to recognise them as human beings.
 People have the quality of compassion.
-And these people are just stupid and evil scum'.
+And these people are just stupid and evil scum."